woossi0/suite/docs/usermanual/source/processing/processes/vector/transform.rst

 Description
 -----------

-The ``gs:Transform`` process operates on a feature collection using a series of expressions.
+The ``vec:Transform`` process operates on a feature collection using a series of expressions.
 This process is equivalent to the ``SELECT ...
 FROM`` clause in SQL, allowing you to define a new feature collection with attributes computed from some, or all, of the input feature collection.
 The new attributes are computed via `ECQL expressions <../../../geoserver/filter/ecql_reference.html>`_  which can process geometry as well as scalar data.

 The ``transform`` string is a sequence of specifiers in the form ``name=expression``.
 The ``name`` attribute is the name of an attribute used in the output feature collection, and ``expression`` is an ECQL expression using the input attributes and constants.

 .. figure:: img/transform.png

-   *gs:Transform*
+   *vec:Transform*

 Inputs and outputs
 ------------------

-``gs:Transform`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.
+``vec:Transform`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.

 Inputs
 ~~~~~~